 Dairy sector development programs highlight the pivotal role of milk and dairy products in the diets of people worldwide.
-Benefits have been varied, but include high nutritional quality of a wide range of products; economic growth through jobs and income; environmental stewardship through research and education efforts that promote sustainable practices.
+Benefits include high nutritional quality of a wide range of products; economic growth through jobs and income; environmental stewardship through research and education efforts that promote sustainable practices.